Our mission is to prepare today’s students for tomorrow’s world.

 Home: Board Members Profiles

-Board & District Policies
+Board and District Policies

 Geary County Schools has developed policies intended to protect the rights and well-being of our students and staff and provide operational structure.
 These policies constantly change to better meet our mission and state and federal requirements.
 To view the complete board policies, please visit the following website.